Stem Cell Therapy & Degenerative Conditions

 Each degenerative condition may have an array of origins, but through extensive research, scientists have discovered one key similarity between each disorder: abnormal proteins that interfere with normal cellular functions.
 When considering therapies and medications, identifying a condition’s particular cause is important, but unfortunately, many of these diseases have no known cure.
 Therefore, compelling therapy treatments will be pivotal in a patient’s road to health.

 How can Celltex stem cell therapy help?

-Stem cell therapies are actively being explored to treat multiple degenerative diseases, including degenerative disk disease, age-related macular degeneration, heart failure, and Parkinson’s disease.
+Stem cell therapies are actively being explored to treat multiple degenerative diseases, including degenerative disc disease, age-related macular degeneration, heart failure and Parkinson’s disease.
 For neurodegenerative diseases, in addition to neural stem cells, MSCs are being examined based on their ability to provide neuroprotection and axon regeneration of damaged retinal cells directly through secretion of factors or indirectly through promoting endogenous cells to secrete relevant factors.
 Transplantation of MSCs in humans for a variety of conditions has, to date, been generally well tolerated.